 Fire hazards and prevention notices

-We are committed to protecting the Greater Bendigo community before the fire season starts.
-We prepare our outdoor spaces, and ask the community help us to identify potential fire hazards.
+We prepare our outdoor spaces, and ask the community to help us identify potential fire hazards.

 You must clear your property of fire hazards before the start of the Fire Danger Period and maintain it throughout.
 For advice on how to plan and prepare for bushfires visit the CFA website, talk to your local brigade or our Municipal Fire Prevention Officer.